CTA holiday train and bus schedule announced for 2023. See where it will be and when this season

 - Bus: Riders who wish to take photos with Santa on board the bus are encouraged to do so only when the vehicle is stopped and ideally just before exiting through the rear doors.

-See the full schedule below: (Photo opps with Santa are noted using the camera emoji)
+See the full schedules for the CTA holiday train and bus below: (Photo opps with Santa are noted using the camera emoji)

 |2023 Allstate CTA Holiday Train schedule